Kowshalya-Eswar/agrofarm/README.md

 🚨 Error Handling
 The API uses a consistent error response structure through a centralized error handling utility (e.g., sendErrorResponse).
 Errors are returned as JSON objects with success: false, a message field, and an optional error field containing the underlying error message (without sensitive details).

+🔧 Redis Integration
+This project uses Redis to manage real-time stock levels for products.
+When users add or remove items from the cart, stock is adjusted instantly using Redis commands like decrby and incrby.